kindista/kindista/src/linked-gratitudes.md

 [ ] remove dates from offers/requests pages
-[x] big fucking button on inventory items to request/offer or reply [ ] test "on behalf of" in group transaction email titles has html [ ] link to the transaction from the inventory-item
-[ ] test replying w/o offering/requesting
+[x] big fucking button on inventory items to request/offer or reply [ ] test "on behalf of" in group transaction email titles has html [ ] test replying w/o offering/requesting
 [ ] test offering/requesting w/o a message
-[ ] test to make sure requesting/offering w/ a comment sends only one email [ ] change transaction email text before link
+[ ] test to make sure requesting/offering w/ a comment sends only one email [x] change transaction email text before link
-[ ] communication group settings only for group admins [ ] only one link in a message
+[ ] only one link in a message
-[ ] same for gratitudes
+[ ] only one link in gratitude
 [ ] change the inbox message for transactions where last action is a message [ ] remove the other party's name from transaction option buttons and make them actual buttons [ ] confirm page for receipt or having given it